Ethics in face reading

 - Active defense, meaning the application of FaceReader in weapon systems, for example a pilot in a fighter plane or an operator controlling a weaponized drone.

-- Any use of our technology that may potentially violate basic human rights.
+- Any other use of our technology that may potentially violate fundamental human rights.